 What is Medicare?

-Medicare is a federal health insurance program primarily designed for people age 65 and older, although some individuals under 65 may qualify due to certain disabilities or medical conditions.
+Medicare is a federal health insurance program primarily designed for people age 65 and older, although some individuals under 65 may qualify due to certain disabilities or medical conditions

 Medicare was established in 1965 to ensure that older Americans have access to affordable healthcare.
 While it provides broad coverage for many medical services, it does not cover everything.
-Because of this, beneficiaries often choose additional coverage options to help reduce out-of-pocket costs or expand their benefits.
+Because of this, beneficiaries often choose additional coverage options to help reduce out-of-pocket costs or expand their benefits

-Medicare is divided into several parts, each covering different types of healthcare services.
+Medicare is divided into several parts, each covering different types of healthcare services

 When Do People Become Eligible for Medicare?

-Most people become eligible for Medicare when they turn 65.
+Most people become eligible for Medicare when they turn 65

 Eligibility typically occurs during what is known as the Initial Enrollment Period, which is a 7-month window that includes:

-The 3 months before the month you turn 65
+3 months before the month you turn 65

 The month you turn 65

-The 3 months after your birthday month
+3 months following your 65th birthday month

-Many people choose to enroll three months before turning 65 so their coverage can begin right away when they become eligible.
+Many people choose to enroll three months before turning 65 so their coverage can begin right away when they become eligible

-Some individuals receive Medicare automatically, while others must actively enroll.
+Some individuals receive Medicare automatically, while others must actively enroll

 Medicare Part A

 Medicare Part A is commonly referred to as hospital insurance.
-It helps cover costs associated with inpatient medical care.
+It helps cover costs associated with inpatient medical care

-Most people receive Part A with no monthly premium if they or their spouse paid Medicare taxes while working for at least 10 years (40 quarters).
+Most people receive Part A with no monthly premium if they or their spouse paid Medicare taxes while working for at least 10 years (40 quarters)

 Part A generally covers: